-3.52 The conversion of suitable buildings for housing and other initiatives, such as promoting flats above shops, can bring new life into centres and further reduce the need to build on green spaces.
-Re-using vacant and under-used buildings can provide sustainability benefits such as reducing the need to travel and lessening the demand for new building materials and resources.
+The conversion of suitable buildings for housing and other initiatives, such as promoting flats above shops, can bring new life into centres and further reduce the need to build on green spaces.
+Reusing vacant and under-used buildings in towns and urban areas can provide sustainability benefits such as reducing the need to travel and reducing the demand for new building materials and resources.
 Re-using vacant and underused buildings can also do much to stimulate a mix of uses associated with the evening and night-time economy.
-Policy HO4 will work alongside the current system of Permitted Development Rights which, subject to Prior Approval along with any other restrictions and conditions, allows for some buildings to be converted to dwellings depending on their Use Class.
+Policy 5 will work alongside the current system of Permitted Development Rights which, subject to Prior Approval along with any other restrictions and conditions, allows for some buildings to be converted to dwellings depending on their Use Class.

-Policy HO4 - Conversion to Residential Use
+Policy 5 - Conversion to Residential Use

-- The council will grant permission for the conversion of non-residential premises to C3 residential use across a range of housing types including by tenure and bedroom size [see key option 1], providing that: - a. surrounding land uses are compatible with the creation of a satisfactory residential environment; and - the new residential development can be successfully integrated with any surrounding nonresidential uses and it provides suitable mitigation where it is identified that the operation of a surrounding non-residential use would have an adverse effect on the new development; and - c. there is adequate parking provision that has regard to Policy DE11: Parking and the Council's latest parking standards; and - d. there is suitable and available access for all, including Disabled People, to public transport, active travel modes, pedestrian facilities and local amenities; and - e. the relevant criteria in Policy DE1: Placemaking and Quality of Development and Policy HO2: Housing Mix (in cases where family homes are provided) are met whereby decent usable private amenity space, outlook, access to daylight and sunlight, and means of privacy is built into the development for prospective residents; and - f. the existing land use is not protected or safeguarded by another policy of this Plan.
+The council will grant permission for the conversion of non-residential premises to C3 residential use across a range of housing types including by tenure and bedroom size [see key option 1], providing that:

+- 1. surrounding land uses are compatible with the creation of a satisfactory residential environment; and - the new residential development can be successfully integrated with any surrounding nonresidential uses and it provides suitable mitigation where it is identified that the operation of a surrounding non-residential use would have a significant adverse effect on the new development; and - 3. there is adequate parking provision that has regard to Policy X: Parking and the Council's latest parking standards; and - 4. there is suitable and available access for all, including Disabled People, to public transport, active travel modes, pedestrian facilities and local amenities; and - 5. the relevant criteria in Policy X: Placemaking and Quality of Development and Policy 3: Housing Mix (in the case of where family homes are provided) are met whereby decent usable private amenity space, outlook, access to daylight and sunlight, and means of privacy is built into the development for prospective residents.

-3.53 Empty property and unused space above shops and businesses is considered to be a wasted resource.
-Flats over shops and the re-use of vacant and under-used buildings can be a valuable source of new housing.
+Empty property and unused space above shops and businesses is considered to be a wasted resource.
+Flats over shops and the use of other vacant buildings can be a valuable source of new housing.
 This is expected to provide a number of opportunities for increasing housing provision from conversions and redevelopment particularly within the city centre, district centres and along main transport routes.
-This will help towards meeting the city's housing needs and whist this will likely constitute a small overall proportion of these needs, it will nevertheless make a vital contribution over the Plan period.
+This will help towards meeting the city's housing needs and whist this will likely constitute a small overall proportion of these needs, it will nevertheless contribute towards the proposed higher growth scenario which is the preferred approach over the period of the Plan.
 Such an approach will also help with the potential for wider regeneration and renewal across the city.